User Guide

 Eviction is what we call the process when all user workload needs to be removed from a node.
 This is similar to a Kubernetes node drain, however, it works on the IaaS layer and not on the Kubernetes layer.

 Instead, you need to first remove the workload by unlabelling the node (see Scheduling: Labels & Taints).
 This will make YAOOK Operator gently remove the services from the node using the process we call eviction.
+A handy utility to do so is the yaookctl drain command.
+The recommended procedure to safely clear a node is to first run yaookctl drain and then kubectl drain on the node.
+The former will cause YAOOK to initiate workload eviction and the second will block until the workload is gone.

 Not all YAOOK resources are elegible for eviction.
 It only affects stateful, non-replicated services like Neutron agents and Nova Compute services.
 The following is a complete list of resources which perform eviction: